ICC sends team to Libya after delegation detained

 “They are still under investigation,” a member of the brigade said.
 “The visiting delegation won’t see them just yet.”

-“I raised Australia’s concern for Ms Taylor’s welfare and Mr Aziz assured me that she is safe and well,” Carr said in the statement.
-“I emphasized our strong interest in seeing the matter resolved quickly and urged Mr Aziz to facilitate full consular access to Ms Taylor.”

-Carr said he had also spoken to Taylor’s husband and to the president of the International Criminal Court.

-Saif al-Islam, held in Zintan since his desert capture in November, is wanted by the ICC for crimes an uprising last year that ended his father’s 42-year rule.
-Libya’s new rulers insist he should be tried in his home country.
+Saif al-Islam, held in Zintan since his desert capture in November, is wanted by the ICC for crimes from last year’s uprising that ended his father’s 42-year rule.
+However, Libya’s new rulers insist he should be tried in his home country.

 The ICC has previously expressed concern at the conditions under which he is being held.
 Human rights groups also question whether Libya’s justice system can meet the standards of international law.